dotlang/language/doc/RFE.md

 field1
 ```?
 won't it be confusing with chain operator?

-? - How can I force `set` data structure uniqueness requirement?
+No. user is not support to do that and that will be a syntax error.
+but relying on whitespace around dot is like Python relying on indentation.
+Can we replace it with another symbol which is also easy to type?
+It should be single keypress, single char and easy to read and type.
+`~`
+`,`
+`str ~ contains(_, ":")`

-? - Maybe we can use a set of rules or regex to convert code to LLVM IR.
+! - Maybe we can use a set of rules or regex to convert code to LLVM IR.
 or a set of macros.
 these can indicate micro-commands to be executed by the compiler so we will be coding our compiler into that notation.
 Compiler just needs to scan the source code, apply macros and run microcommands.
 This will be a very special macro language which is designed for this compiler and this language.
 Won't it be same as writing C code?
 If it can be more maintainable maybe we can use it as an intermediate IR between dotlang code and LLVM IR.

-? - We should have a modular design for compiler.
+! - We should have a modular design for compiler.
 Lexer, Parser and some extensions which process parser output.
 What we need to specify?
 Steps in the compilation process and what is input/output of each step.